bovem/bovem.github.io/content/openshift/container-architecture/index.md

 ```

 ### Unix Timesharing System (UTS)
-Container have their own hostnames assigned to them due to UTS namespace.
-We can verify this with `hostname` command.
+Unix Time System (UTS) namespace allows containers to have their hostnames.
+We can verify this with the `hostname` command.

 On host:
 ```bash